 Task 3: Network Management.
 This last task is of major importance when the network has already been designed and when we can play mostly only on the routing to save energy.
 The goal here will be to find energy-aware routing policies that take into account the new characteristics of traffic.

 From January 2007 to February 2008, I did a postdoc in the Intel Research Laboratories in Berkeley (US).
 I worked on methods for providing security to end hosts in typical enterprise environments.
 The research is focused on making end host security customizable and adaptable by exploring design profiles based on the end host's communication traffic and using these for anomaly detection (see the poster for Intel open house).
 The first phase consisted of an analysis of various end-host behaviours using a large-scale trace collection of more than 300 corporate machines.
 The study led a to two publications [GCI+08], [ACG+07] and to two technical reports that are under submission [GCT+07], [GCI+07].
 In the current second phase of the project, we are working on new detection algorithms that would be able to face the new threats for networks, e.g. botnets [GCT+08], [BGT+08].
-This study just led to a submitted patent disclosure.
+This study led to a patent.

 I obtained a PhD in Computer Science, Telecommunications and Electronics from the University Paris 6: Networks, algorithmics and analytic combinatorics of very large data sets, defense November 29th 2006.
 My advisors were Philippe Flajolet (INRIA) and Michèle Soria (Paris 6).
 The jury was also composed by Anne Doucet (Paris 6), Fabrice Guillemin (France Telecom), Christian Lavault (Paris 13) and Jean-Claude Bermond (CNRS).